Former US Sen. Thad Cochran of Mississippi dies at 81

 JACKSON, Miss.
-(AP) — Former U.S. Sen. Thad Cochran, who served 45 years in Washington and used seniority to steer billions of dollars to his home state of Mississippi, has died.
+(AP) — Republican former U.S. Sen. Thad Cochran, who served 45 years in Washington and used seniority to steer billions of dollars to his home state of Mississippi, has died.
 He was 81.

+Known as the "Quiet Persuader" for his gentlemanly manner, Cochran cultivated loyalty and respect from his staff and from politicians inside and outside his home state.

 "I've never known a more powerful man, nor a more humble man — a true Southern gentleman that loved the great state of Mississippi," White said.

+President Donald Trump said on Twitter, "He was a real Senator with incredible values — even flew back to Senate from Mississippi for important Healthcare Vote when he was desperately ill."

 Cochran was elected to the U.S. House in 1972.
-When he won a Senate seat in 1978, he became the first Republican since Reconstruction to win statewide office in Mississippi.
+Winning a Senate seat in 1978, he became the first Republican since Reconstruction to win statewide office in Mississippi.

 He led the Appropriations Committee in 2005-06, channeling more than $100 billion to Mississippi and other Gulf Coast states for Hurricane Katrina recovery after the 2005 storm, and regained the committee chairmanship in January 2015, when the GOP again took control of the Senate.